BlackBear-CA/phantomPOC/README.md

 # phantomPOC
-This is a repository for Phantom - AIP, Proof of Concept Documentation
+This is a repository for Phantom - AIP, Proof of Concept Documents